lsst-dm/dmtn-031/index.rst

 detected source catalog by ordering the objects in the catalog from brightest to faintest flux.
 The image in :numref:`fig-matcher-diagram` shows this pinwheel in three dimensions.
 The pinwheel is created by choosing the first first :math:`N` brightest objects, treating the brightest of these as the pinwheel center (labeled :math:`A`).
-The fainter  If this pattern is not found in the astromtetric references then the brightest source is discarded and a new :math:`N` point pinwheel is constructed starting with the second brightest object and so on until a requested number of patterns have been tested.
+The fainter  If this pattern is not found in the astrometric references then the brightest source is discarded and a new :math:`N` point pinwheel is constructed starting with the second brightest object and so on until a requested number of patterns have been tested.
 In the current LSST implementation, the default value of :math:`N` is 150.